|

 Senecio jacobsenii Rowley 1955 Syn.
 Kleinia petraea Jeffrey 1986

-This creeping plant forms a mat of green stems with smooth, obovate, fleshy green leaves.
+This creeping plant forms a mat of green stems with smooth, obovate, fleshy green succulent leaves.
 The branched inflorescence carries orange to red flowers with a foetid perfume.

 Native to Kenya and Tanzania.